 - HIV by Age (including Older People and Youth)

 - Transgender People

-National HIV Plan & Ending the HIV Epidemic Initiative
+National HIV/AIDS Strategy and Plan to End the U.S. HIV Epidemic

 HIV National Strategic Plan for the United States: A Roadmap to End the Epidemic – 2021-2025 (U.S. Department of Health and Human Services – HHS) – This plan, which presents a framework for U.S. efforts to end the HIV epidemic in the U.S., was developed in a collaboration involving HHS and numerous federal and community partners.
 It establishes a series of targets for ending the U.S. HIV epidemic by 2030, including a 75% reduction in new HIV infections by 2025 and a 90% reduction by 2030.
-The HIV plan also articulates goals, objectives, and strategies to guide stakeholders’ efforts “to prevent new infections, treat people with HIV to improve health outcomes, reduce HIV-related disparities, and better integrate and coordinate the efforts of all partners to achieve the bold targets for ending the HIV epidemic in the United States.”
 In addition, The HIV plan establishes indicators to measure progress, with quantitative targets for each indicator, and designates priority populations and key areas of focus.